temporalio/api-cloud/README.md

 # Temporal Cloud Operations API (Public Preview)

 > aka the Cloud Ops API
 > These apis (proto files) are currently offered as a Public Preview.
-While they are production worthy, they could change.
+While they are production worthy, they are subject to change.
 Please reach out to Temporal Support if you have questions.

 ## How to use